35 Comments

 James P Crowley's avatar

 I was born in the UK.
 My father was Irish and my mother a Scots.
 We came to Rhode Island when I was still a little boy.
 On Thanksgiving Day as well as Christmas we also had the traditional American foods like turkey and green bean casserole and heaping mounds of mashed potatoes.
 But we did have one not so common food: rutabagas mashed with carrots.
 Turned out this was because my father’s family always made this dish for any special occasion.
 During the Great Hunger of the Irish famine was when my forebear family decided to eat rutabagas and carrots to survive because the potato crops repeatedly had failed.
 They were actually ashamed to be eating the rutabagas (then called Swedes) because they were not eaten by people then but were fed to the pigs.
+They mashed in the carrots to disguise the Swedes!
 I always enjoy eating them but I must say they haven’t caught on with recent generations!

 Ed Iannuccilli's avatar